httpwg/http-extensions/draft-ietf-httpbis-sfbis.md

 While it is possible to serialize Decimals with leading zeros (e.g., "0002.5", "-01.334"), trailing zeros (e.g., "5.230", "-0.40"), and signed zero (e.g., "-0.0"), these distinctions may not be preserved by implementations.

 Note that the serialization algorithm ({{ser-decimal}}) rounds input with more than three digits of precision in the fractional component.
-If an alternative rounding strategy is desired, this should be specified by the header definition to occur before serialization.
+If an alternative rounding strategy is desired, this should be specified by the field definition to occur before serialization.

 ### Strings {#string}